bhaktii/Delta-Demo/README.md

 # Delta-Demo
-This is delta demo purpose.
+This is delta demo purpose...